-22. Twenty Members of the Institute present in person shall be a quorum at a General Meeting of the Institute except in the case of an Extraordinary General Meeting summoned on the requisition of Members of the Institute under Bye-law 20, when fifty Members must be present in person to form a quorum.
-If neither the Chairman or Deputy Chairman of the Council is present within fifteen minutes after the time appointed for holding such Meeting the Members present shall choose one of their number to take the Chair.

-23. If within half an hour of the time appointed for the Meeting a quorum is not present, the Meeting shall stand adjourned to the same day in the next week at the same time or such other more convenient day or time as the Chairman of the Council may determine, and if at such adjourned meeting a quorum is not present those Members who are present may constitute a quorum and may transact the business for which the Meeting was called.

-24. Every question submitted to the Meeting other than the election of members of the Council shall be decided by a show of hands.
-Every Member present shall have one vote and no more except in the case of an equality of votes, when the Chairman shall have a casting vote in addition to the vote to which they are entitled as a Member of the Institute.
+- 22. Twenty Members of the Institute present in person or by such other means as the Council shall from time to time decide is suitable for the proceedings to take place such that each participant is able to communicate with all the other participants, shall be a quorum at a General Meeting of the Institute except in the case of an Extraordinary General Meeting summoned on the requisition of Members of the Institute under Byelaw 20, when fifty Members must be present to form a quorum.
+If neither the Chair or Deputy Chair of the Council is present within fifteen minutes after the time appointed for holding such Meeting the Members present shall choose one of their number to take the Chair. - 23.
+If within half an hour of the time appointed for the Meeting a quorum is not present, the Meeting shall stand adjourned to the same day in the next week at the same time or such other more convenient day or time as the Chair of the Council may determine, and if at such adjourned meeting a quorum is not present those Members who are present may constitute a quorum and may transact the business for which the Meeting was called. - 24.
+Every question submitted to the Meeting other than the election of members of the Council shall be decided by a show of hands or such other method of voting as the Council may determine.
+Every Member present shall have one vote and no more except in the case of an equality of votes, when the Chair shall have a casting vote in addition to the vote to which they are entitled as a Member of the Institute.
 No vote shall be given by proxy.

-25. At any Meeting a declaration by the Chairman of the Meeting that a resolution has been carried, or carried by a specified majority, or lost or not carried by a specified majority, and an entry to that effect in the minutes of the meeting shall be conclusive evidence of the fact without proof of the number or relative proportion of the votes recorded in favour of or against such resolution.

-26. The Chairman of the Meeting may with the consent of the Meeting adjourn the same from time to time.
+- 25. At any Meeting a declaration by the Chair of the Meeting that a resolution has been carried, or carried by a specified majority, or lost or not carried by a specified majority, and an entry to that effect in the minutes of the meeting shall be conclusive evidence of the fact without proof of the number or relative proportion of the votes recorded in favour of or against such resolution. - 26.
+The Chair of the Meeting may with the consent of the Meeting adjourn the same from time to time.